-- A lender who can get you pre-approved for buying a home
+- Help finding a lender who can get you preapproved for buying a home

-- Help to find the right home for your situation
+- Help finding the right home for your situation

-- Connecting with professionals like home inspectors and title agents
+- Connecting with professionals, such as home inspectors and title agents

 - Negotiating an offer on your behalf (whether you’re buying or selling)